 Your digital accessibility audit can be entirely manual or, in most cases, the use of automated tools to assist the manual audit.
 This is is the most comprehensive and recommended.

 Automated testing or audit is the starting point for your audit.
-It is performed by scanning your website with an automated accessibility testing tool against the WCAG 2.0 AA, Section 508, or any technical standard.
-The software provides a report on possible issues and non-compliant certain code conditions.
-They quickly identify major problem areas and give a synopsis of where deeper issues exist.
+It is performed by scanning your website with an automated accessibility testing tool against the WCAG 2.0 AA, Section 508, BITV 2.0, or any technical standard.
+A good example of such is the 🔍 Lighthouse accessibility, a tool that provides a report on possible issues and non-compliant certain code conditions.
+Automated testing tools quickly identify major problem areas and give a synopsis of where deeper issues exist.
 As good as these sounds, automated testing tools hardly tests the DOM and cannot provide an in-depth analysis you need to be compliant.
 As a matter of fact, most can only test between 25- 40% of your accessibility issues.
 This is where the experts and manual testers come in.
 They conduct page-by-page tests, click-throughs, and review your web content with assistive technologies such as screen readers and keyboard-only commands.
 So whatever you do, ensure your website is checked by “humans” who provides a human element in web accessibility testing for ADA compliance and provides a comprehensive assessment of your web pages.

 Timeline for the Accessibility Audit